EndsOfTheEarth/QueryLite/Documentation.md

 }
 ```

-## Delete Join Query
+## Delete From Query

-**Please Note: Join syntax is only supported by Sql Server.
-An exception will be thrown if this is executed on a PostgreSql database.**

-The equivalent syntax for PostgreSql is the 'Delete Using' syntax.
+Note: The `From` and `Using` methods are equivalent syntax for both PostgreSql and Sql Server.

 ```C#
 using(Transaction transaction = new Transaction(DB.Northwind)) {